 Heat Regulation

-Exhaust manifolds can get very hot, which can cause heat to transfer to surrounding engine components.
-This may affect material durability and lead to heat-related issues for your vehicle.
-On the other hand, headers typically come with heat shields or coatings to manage high temperatures generated by exhaust gases.
-Since headers can usually radiate more heat than regular manifolds, ceramic coatings or heat wraps are particularly important in order to effectively manage heat in high-performance applications.
+Headers, in contrast, often come with heat shields or coatings to manage the high temperatures generated by exhaust gases.
+Since headers radiate more heat than standard manifolds, ceramic coatings or heat wraps are especially important in high-performance applications to effectively manage heat and protect surrounding components.

 Cost